Art and the Slippery Slope...

 Depending on how you view “the Donald,” that’s either a good or a bad thing.
 As a retired Marine officer, by whatever metric I use, he comes up short.
 Admittedly that’s just my opinion, albeit an informed one, I think.
 Quite apart from unproven allegations of conspiracy to influence the 2016 election, Mr. Trump’s choices for his cabinet, his abandonment of our allies and his sophomoric rants on Twitter the fiscally disastrous tax cut leave me in little doubt as to his legacy in the arc of history.

 Which brings us full circle to my scare-head, “Art and the Slippery Slope.”
-As an author and (hopefully) artist, I am fundamentally opposed to formalized (or worse) institutionalized censorship, for the same reason I oppose censorship of the press, even in the face of the (sometimes) grotesque abuse of truth.
+As an author and (hopefully) artist, I am fundamentally opposed to formalized (or worse) institutionalized censorship.
+I oppose it for the same reason I oppose censorship of the press, even in the face of the (sometimes) grotesque abuse of truth.
 If you’re guilty, you know who you are.
 But as with anything that attaches to the public good, we all have an obligation to safeguard it.

 Artists believe we are entitled, even “obligated” to show our readers or viewers truth as we perceive it…even when it is uncomfortable or offensive.
 I hear you, agree and support you.
 To that support let me add a couple cautionary thoughts.
 If your truth has power, are you quite certain of their target?
 The more powerful the truth the more potentially destructive.
 And what, pray, will you replace what you are potentially eroding?
 Just a thought…